As Ebola stalks West Africa, medics fight mistrust, hostility

 “We are seeing a lot of mistrust, intimidation and hostility from part of the population,” Marc Poncin, emergency coordinator for medical charity Medecins Sans Frontieres (MSF) in Guinea, told Reuters.

-The MSF treatment center at Gueckedou, 650 kilometers (400 miles) southeast of Conakry, was monitoring only one suspected case.
+The MSF treatment centre at Gueckedou, 650 kilometres (400 miles) southeast of Conakry, was monitoring only one suspected case.
 Two weeks ago it had been treating around 25 Ebola patients.

 But this was not, Poncin warned, because the disease was waning, but because he believed “dozens” of suspected cases were hiding out from medical teams in the surrounding forest region.